prerana173/ArgosWebsiteAutomation-SimpleFramework/ArgosAutomationSimpleSolution/README.md

 Here's a brief overview of common usage scenarios:

 1. TestRunner file allows the scenarios to be executed in parallel.
-Click RUn button beside the class name in TestRunner class to execute scripts in parallel.
+Click Run button beside the class name in TestRunner class to execute scripts in parallel.
 2. Alternately the scenarios can be executed from feature file as well in which case the scenarios execute consecutively.